perfumerlabs/delivery/README.md

 - min, max, gap [integer,required] - parameters for send fraction task to Queue
 - has_email [boolean,optional] - delivery has email notification?.
 Default is false
 - has_sms [boolean,optional] - delivery has sms notification?.
 Default is false
-- has_sms [boolean,optional] - delivery has feed notification?.
+- has_feed [boolean,optional] - delivery has feed notification?.
 Default is false
 - email_subject [array,optional] - subject of email notification with translations.
 Format

 ```json